seandstewart/bardly/bardly/plays/histories/edward-iii/uncut.md

 And I must sing of doleful accidents.

 **KING EDWARD**
-What, have our men the overthrow at Poictiers?
+What, have our men the overthrow at Poitiers?
 Or is our son beset with too much odds?

 **SALISBURY**